Plant Health Care & Pest Control

 Prevention is crucial!
 Healthy Trees and Shrubs increase property value.
 Save your trees and shrubs from costly pruning, removals and pest damage by being proactive with plant healthcare (PHC).

-If you have concerns about your plants’ health, we recommend taking samples to Ellington Agricultural Center for testing (a $15 service).
-Our owner, Jeff Bergman, a licensed and certified pesticide applicator, is available for paid consultations for diagnoses and to devise treatment plans (starting at $85), but will no longer be providing treatment applications.
+If you have concerns about your plants’ health, we recommend taking samples to Ellington Agricultural Center for testing (a $15 service that tests and recommends treatment).
+Our owner, Jeff Bergman, a licensed and certified pesticide applicator, is also available for paid consultations for diagnoses and to devise treatment plans (starting at $95).

 Common Tree Treatments

 Mycorrhizae Treatments.
 During planting and landscaping projects, we can apply mycorrhizae to the soil.
 This helps plants become established more quickly and cuts down on transplant stress.
 Healthy trees can be treated annually for prevention, whereas sick trees will require seasonal treatments.